aditya-raj/careers/README.rst

 Reference Check
 ---------------
 Reference check should be the final assessment of skills.
-It is designed really as a veto in case any material information has been misstated or other major issues surface.:
+It is designed really as a veto in case any material information has been misstated or other major issues surface:

     1. If passes, `Extend Offer`_
     2.  `No Match`_